 - Gluten and anything else you may be sensitive to.
 This kind of sounds like the advice at the end of prescription commercials that say “don’t take X if you are allergic to X.” Seems kind of obvious, doesn’t it?
 But unless you have a full blown allergy, food sensitivities often remain hidden and unknown.
 You may need to try an elimination diet to see if cutting out some common allergens – gluten, dairy, nuts or eggs – helps you feel better.

-There are so many things you can do to care for your adrenal health naturally.
-Food is a great place to start!
-Cooking from scratch and sticking to whole foods may seem daunting at first, but start by replacing just one unhealthy choice per day if overhauling your whole diet seems impossible.
-Little-by-little you can take steps toward healing.
+Cooking from scratch and sticking to whole foods may seem daunting at first, but if you start small by replacing just one unhealthy choice, like Carrie did, you can take steps toward healing.

 For other tips on healing adrenals naturally, visit the adrenal section of my health library.